 One of the victory conditions in Civilization II is to make a journey to Alpha Centauri, thus beginning the colonization of the galaxy by your side.
 Sid Meier’s Alpha Centauri can thus be seen as the direct sequel to this particular victory.
 Or, it's just Civilization IIIN SPACE!

-Far Cry, as well as spawning a couple of re-imaginings, also has a spiritual sequel, Crysis, which was made by the same company, is set in a similar location, and includes similar themes.
+Far Cry, as well as spawning a couple of re-imaginings, also has a spiritual sequel in Crysis.
+It was made by the same company, it's set in a similar location, and includes similar themes.

 The Boktai series (including Lunar Knights) can be considered a spiritual successor to Metal Gear: Ghost Babel.
 The game engine is very similar, and Ikuya Nakamura, the director of all the Boktai games, was also the character designer of Ghost Babel.

 Nintendo recently announced a Chinese company is developing an MMORPG featuring all of the Disney franchises separated into different worlds that the players can visit called "Disney Fantasy Online".
 That's right, it's an MMORPG version of Kingdom Hearts with the Square elements subtracted.
 The website really screams it out, since the Disney characters are wearing the same outfits they do in Kingdom Hearts.

 The Wii's menu system (including the default channels and at least part of Wii Sports) is a Spiritual Successor to Mario Paint.
 The music is too similar to be a coincidence, and the Wiimote works a lot like the old SNES Mouse did.

 The way you can customize the Wii menu through drag-and-drop is also very similar to the GBA Movie Player.
 Both the Wii and GBAMP also have 512MB of memory.